dcodev1702/LogAnalytics-Export-2-ADX/README.md

    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/287fd9ca-b424-49c6-ba32-a4b97dca29c8)

-5. Go to the "Kusto Table Create" directory and copy the commands from the tables you want to create in Azure Data Explorer (ADX) <br />
+5. Go to the "adx_table_create" directory in the repo and copy the commands from the tables you want to create in Azure Data Explorer (ADX) <br />
    a.
 You can can export additional tables from Log Analytics using Javier's PowerShell script: [Create-Table-In-ADX-Manual.ps1](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/blob/main/Create-Table-In-ADX-Manual.ps1)

    ## Manually export tables from Log Analytics into Kusto commands to create ADX tables.
-   * Pre-req: You will need the PowerShell Azure Module installed or upload and run from the Cloud Shell.
+   * Pre-req: You will need the PowerShell Azure Module installed and login (Connect-AzAccount) to your subscription via the PowerShell CLI or upload and run from the Cloud Shell.
       * Install-Module -Name Az -Scope User -Force
+      * Connect-AzAccount
+           * -Environment AzureUSGovernment (add this option if you're connecting to a MAG tenant/subscription)
       * .\Create-Table-In-ADX.ps1 -TableName [Log-A table] -WorkspaceId [Your WorkspaceId]
       * Copy and Paste the output from this script into your editor of choice.
-      * A file with the Kusto commands needed for ADX table creation and mapping will also be created in your current directory (e.g. CommonSecurityLog_Table.txt)
+      * A file with the Kusto commands needed for ADX table creation and mapping is also be created in your current directory (e.g. CommonSecurityLog_Table.txt)
    ![image](https://github.com/dcodev1702/LogAnalytics-Export-2-ADX/assets/32214072/90fb2db5-5b83-46c3-abdd-25d986bea3af)

 6. Go to the Database in your ADX Cluster and ONE BY ONE, run each Kusto command to import/create the corresponding tables exported from your LAW.